-E-books by Tarchin
+E-books by Tarchin in PDF Format

 These e-books are all in PDF formats and available for free download.
 Please feel free to share them.
 They are listed from the most recent publications through to the oldest.

 Stargroup Meditation: – 1988; Reformatted for GDT – 2022

 A vehicle for exploring and working with the collective mind